UM-KEN1600/titan-space-odyssey-group15/README.md

 Option B:

 Open the folder using your preffered IDE or code compiler

 In order to run the space simulation:

 Select:
 - SolarSystem
-    - SolverChooser.java
+    - Main.Java

 When running SolverChooser.java you will get a solver selection menu.